marcoiampieri/uni_projects/README.md

 # uni_projects

-### This repository contains some of the projects I worked on during my university studies, from both my Bachelor's and Master's years.
+### This repository contains some of the projects I worked on during my university years, from both my Bachelor's and Master's studies.

 ## Structure